AgroDan/pynigma/README.md

 ## Usage

+### Generate a Key

-**First, generate a key.** The key is literally a compressed set of instructions and rotor configurations for the enigma machine, organized in such a way that mimics SSH Private Keys.
+The key is literally a compressed set of instructions and rotor configurations for the enigma machine, organized in such a way that mimics SSH Private Keys.

 ```python
 import enigma